zhalux19/UserAdmin-backend/README.md

 Please create a local database and called it local-sa-test

-Run the MigrationScript in the root folder against the db.
+Run the SeedScript in the root folder against the db.

 Please adjust your connectionstring if needed.